guardianproject/info/content/blog/2015-09-21-cipherkit-reproducible-builds.md

 SQLCipher-for-Android is coming soon:
 <a href="https://github.com/sqlcipher/android-database-sqlcipher/pull/197" target="_blank">https://github.com/sqlcipher/android-database-sqlcipher/pull/197</a>
-I hope to also get them up on MavenCentral as well, since that one is also quite common on Android, and is a community run resource versus Bintray&#8217;s jCenter, which is purely a for-profit company.
+I hope to also get them up on MavenCentral as well, since that one is also quite common on Android, and is a community run resource versus Bintray’s jCenter, which is purely a for-profit company.